-We review, at the request of the directors, whether (1) the voluntary Corporate Governance statement reflects the Group’s compliance with the nine provisions of the 2006 FRC Combined Code that the Listing Rules of the Irish Stock Exchange specifies for review by auditors and (2) the statement on the system of internal control reflects the Group’s compliance with the provision of The Code of Best Practice for the Governance of State Bodies that is specified for review by auditors and we report if those statements do not.
+We review, at the request of the directors, whether (1) the voluntary Corporate Governance statement on reflects the Group’s compliance with the nine provisions of the FRC Combined Code that the Listing Rules of the Irish Stock Exchange specifies for review by auditors and (2) the statement on the system of internal control on the statement on the system of internal control reflects the Group’s compliance with the provision of The Code of Best Practice for the Governance of State Bodies that is specified for review by auditors and we report if those statements do not.
 We are not required to consider whether the Board’s statements on internal control cover all risks and controls, or form an opinion on the effectiveness of the Group’s corporate governance procedures or its risk and control procedures.

 We read the other information contained in the Annual Report and consider whether it is consistent with the audited financial statements.
-This other information comprises only the Directors’ Report, the Chairman’s Statement, the Chief Executive’s Review, the Financial Review, the Corporate Governance statement and the Five Year Financial Summary.
+This other information comprises only the Directors’ Report,the Chairperson’s Statement, the Chief Executive’s Review, the Financial Review ,the Corporate Governance Statement and the Five Year Financial Summary.
 We consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the financial statements.
 Our responsibilities do not extend to any other information.

 Basis Of Opinion